shamaievn/ukraine-humanitarian-funding-analysis/README.md

 - **DBeaver** — SQL development and data quality checks
 - **Power BI** — data modelling, DAX and dashboard development
 - **Git / GitHub** — version control and project documentation

-## Dashboard Access

-A public interactive link to the Power BI dashboard is currently unavailable because I do not have access to the publishing options required for public sharing.

-Instead, I will attach the **Power BI `.pbix` file** separately, so the dashboard can be opened and explored locally in **Power BI Desktop**.

-The repository also includes an animated GIF showing the main dashboard interactions and filters.

 ## Data Source